MicrosoftDocs/memdocs/sccm/mdm/get-started/set-up-device-enrollment-on-premises-mdm.md

 manager: dougeby
 ms.collection: M365-identity-device-management
 ---
-# Set up device enrollment for On-premises Mobile Device Management in System Center Configuration Manager
+# Set up device enrollment for On-premises Mobile Device Management in Configuration Manager

 *Applies to: Configuration Manager (current branch)*

-Enabling users to enroll their devices for System Center Configuration Manager On\-premises Mobile Device Management requires you to grant them permission to do so.
+Enabling users to enroll their devices for Configuration Manager On\-premises Mobile Device Management requires you to grant them permission to do so.
 To grant users permission to enroll devices, follow the tasks below.

 -   [Create an enrollment profile that allows users to enroll modern devices](#bkmk_createProf)